Survivalists & Preppers: What are they, and what do they Believe?

-The term survivalist started popping up in the 1960’s, after people started warning about the devaluation of our currency, the possibility of nuclear problems because of the cold war, and the skyrocketing inflation rates that were hitting the country.
-Around this same time, the increased urbanization of our way of living caused many to worry that this new urban model would eventually become unsustainable, causing supply shortages and chaos in these large urban centers.
+The term survivalist started popping up in the 1960’s after people started warning about the devaluation of our currency, the possibility of nuclear problems because of the cold war, and the skyrocketing inflation rates that were hitting the country.
+Around that same time, the increased urbanization of our way of living caused many to worry that this new urban model would eventually become unsustainable, causing supply shortages and chaos in large urban centers.

 What is a Prepper?

 The term Prepper is actually a relatively new term, made popular after T.V. shows like Doomsday Preppers started to exploit the term.

 In my opinion, the term prepper is really just a modern variation of the term survivalist.
 Just like the term survivalist was demonized back in the 70’s, the term prepper seems to be the latest go to phrase when the mainstream media needs a scapegoat.

 When it comes down to what these terms really mean, the best way I can describe both terms is through the lens of self-reliance.
 Whether you consider yourself a prepper, or a survivalist, it basically comes down to wanting to be able to provide for yourself and your family without having to rely on some government bureaucracy to keep you safe.